North Dakota Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Mountrail County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Mountrail County that you need to transfer you would only need to order our forms once for all of your properties in Mountrail County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Mountrail County you only need to order once.

 Codified at N. D. Cent.
 Code 59-18-13 as part of the North Dakota Uniform Trust Code, the certification of trust is a document containing essential information about a trust.
 A trustee can present a certificate when entering transactions on behalf of a trust.
 As the name suggests, the form certifies the trust's existence and the trustee's authority to conduct business in the trust's name, and its recipient may rely upon the facts contained within it without further inquiry ( 59-18-13(6)).